 I hope you enjoy this pattern.
 Please leave me a comment below if you do, and consider leaving me a donation.

-(If you do, you’ll receive the easy-to-print PDF version of these instructions and the Turtle Beach square pattern, and lots of bonus content: edging instructions, a complete Turtle Beach blanket pattern, and ‘swimming turtle’ modifications for the Baby Sea Turtle.)
+(If you do, you’ll receive the easy-to-print PDF version of these instructions and the Turtle Beach square pattern, and lots of bonus content including puffy seafoam instructions, edging instructions, and a complete Turtle Beach blanket pattern.)

 If you’ve enjoyed this post, you might also like my PlanetJune Accessories crochet patterns: they all include stitch diagrams and clear written explanations so you can easily crochet elegant wearable accessories for yourself and to give as beautiful gifts.
 Here’s a taster of the range:

 Thank you so much for taking the time to leave a comment here!
 I read and appreciate every comment.
 I only respond to questions here on the blog, so please return to this page to see my reply, or check the box below to subscribe to new comments by email.

 Please note that I can only answer questions related to PlanetJune patterns and tutorials (see details), and I can only respond to questions or comments written in English.
 Thank you :) - June